-In the Title IIIB Fund, Title IIIC-2 fund, and Senior Center Fund, actual expenditures exceeded budgeted expenditures by greater than 100% in both funds.
+In the Title IIIB Fund, Title IIIC-2 fund, Title III C-1 and Senior Center Fund, actual expenditures exceeded budgeted expenditures by greater than 100% in the first three funds and greater than 24% in Senior Center.
 This is a repeat finding.